 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-Gain automotive engineering and management expertise to prepare you for leadership roles in the automotive and related industries.
+Combine engineering and management expertise to prepare you for leadership roles in automotive and related industries.

-In order to be successful in your career in automotive engineering and management, the relevant scientific knowledge and basic skills must be learned from this program.
+In order have a successful career in automotive engineering and management, the relevant scientific knowledge and basic skills must be learned from this program.

 The automotive engineering component will ensure you're adept in core mechanical and automotive engineering.